Visit Delft — A Scenic City of the Dutch Golden Age

 The center is located in the building of the former St. Lucas Guild, the place where Vermeer worked as a painting teacher and dean.

-8. Take a look at Eastern Gate-The Most Photographed Delft Attraction
+8. Eastern Gate-The Most Photographed Delft Attraction

-High walls encircling cities are a typical architectural expression that was valid for all European cities in the Middle Ages, so the city of Delft is no exception in this sense.
+High walls encircling cities are a typical architectural expression valid for all European cities in the Middle Ages, so the city of Delft is no exception in this sense.
 The original walls that protected the city from the attacks of numerous enemies were built in the 15th century, and one could enter it through 8 gates.
 Today, only one, the Eastern Gate, remains as a remembrance of that epoch.

 Regardless of the centuries that have passed, the stunning still well-preserved East Gate, with its mysterious ambiance, reminiscent of a medieval castle from a fairy tale, is the place most photographed by tourists.

-9. Take a close look at the Rose Windmill inside
+9. Explore the Rose Windmill inside

 The Netherlands is a country known for its windmills.
 The City of Delft had 18 windmills once, and now there is only one, called Rose Windmill (Delft Windmill de Roos), built in 1679 on the site of the old mill from the 14th century.